 As you can see by the testing results contained in the table on page 4, our treated water system had no violations, nor have we violated a maximum contaminant level ("MCL") or any other water quality standard.
 We have learned through our testing that some contaminants have been detected; however, these contaminants were detected below New York State requirements.
-Our comprehensive water quality monitoring and testing program indicated that we needed to remove Well No. 15B, located in Elmont, from service due to Tetrachloroethene levels and Well No. 25A, located in North Valley Stream, from service due to Dichlorodifluoromethane levels.
-These wells have not supplied water to the distribution system and remain out of service.
+Our comprehensive water quality monitoring and testing confirmed that there was no need to remove any well from service due to water quality in 2009, nor were there any restrictions of our water source.
 Wells which have aesthetic problems, such as high iron concentrations, or which have higher electrical or chemical treatment costs, are primarily used only during the summer months when the demand for water is higher.